LokmaneChebouba/key-pipeline/README.md

 # key-pipeline
 A computational model to identify key protein-complexes associated to tumor progression
 ### 1 Introduction
-We introduce the HCCpip, a python package implementing a workflow for identifying key protein-complexes associated to tumor progression.
+We introduce the ```key-pipeline```, a python package implementing a workflow for identifying key protein-complexes associated to tumor progression.
 Our software allows researchers to (i) find the upstream/downstream paths starting from a couple of root nodes in a network using [pathrider](https://github.com/arnaudporet/pathrider) , a tool developed in our team to this purpose; (ii) then check the consistency of our data sets and provides explanations for inconsistencies using iggy tool; (iii) validate the predictions made by iggy by computing the number of predictions matching the related experimental fold-change from ICGC data; (iv) design a stability test by comparing prediction on subsets of observations with predictions using all observations; and finally (v) plot both precision scores for each sampling, and the evolution of the prediction compared to the entire set of observations.
 ### 2 Prerequisites